AI Workshop: learn to build apps with AI →

 but it looked weird because of course the border is added outside the box.

-The best way I found was to use the box-shadow property in this way:
+The best approach I found was to use the box-shadow property like this:

 div:hover {